trigger-corp/Forge-Documentation/source/facenote/tutorial-1.rst

 Tutorial Part 1
 ==============================================================================

-In this tutorial, we will use the WebMynd platform to create a browser extension which lets users attach text notes to profiles on Facebook.
+In this tutorial, we will use the Forge platform to create a browser extension which lets users attach text notes to profiles on Facebook.

 As this particular app is based around modifying the contents of web pages on-the-fly, it is not applicable to mobile app development: see :ref:`our weather app tutorial <weather-tutorial-1>` for how to get started with a mobile app.